 Avoid lying on your hands while sleeping.
 If your hands feel numb when you wake up, shake them over the side of the bed.
 Soaking the hand in warm water or using a heating pad twice daily may help ease numbness; or try wearing a wrist splint.
-If numbness persists, try vitamin B6 supplements.

-Skin Changes and Stretch Marks
+Changes and Stretch Marks

 Rashes from hormone changes during pregnancy generally go away after the baby is born.
 To prevent freckles or darkened skin on your face, called a "pregnancy mask" or chloasma, wear a wide-brimmed hat and use a sunscreen with an SPF of at least 30 when outside.